chengvt/EEM/vignettes/vignette.md

 ![plot of chunk drawEEM2](figure/drawEEM2-1.png)

 ### <a name="drawEEMgg"></a>drawEEMgg
 `drawEEMgg` is an alternative contour creator.
 It uses `ggplot2` package to draw contour.
-The big merit of using `drawEEMgg` over `drawEEM` is its support for the uneven spacing of wavelengths (ie. 200.5 201.7 203.1 ...
-230.5 nm).

 ```r